-e

-Procedure Outline / Method(s) used to carry out Responsibility of Evidence generated by this procedure to ensure its effectiveness
+Procedure Outline / Method(s) used to carry out Responsibility of Evidence generated by this procedure to ensure its

-this procedure procedure to ensure its enectiveness
+this procedure effectiveness

-•

 1. Revision of forms/IMS Head of Quality & Updated forms to be stored on the

 terms and conditions Academic Affairs, shared drive.
 Specific use of data to

 Programme Administrator, be outlined at point of data

 Corporate Services collection.

 Manager, Terms and conditions attached to

 Head of E-learning student registration to be agreed by

 data subject at time of registration

 on the College's Information

 Management System (IMS).

 2. Opt-out As above.
 In the case of specific permissions

 (where the basis for data processing

 is not covered by contract

 completion or legal obligation): Opt-

 out at time of data collection or any

 future stage to be specified on all

 above collection modes.
 Default opt-

 out point of contact is:

 enquiries@opentrainingcollege.com

 3. Retention/Deletion Programme Directors and Retention periods to be specified in

+or necessary percents.
 Managers (College GDPR Action Plan.
-Current periods to
+Current periods

-Executive Committee) be published in Student Handbooks
+Executive Committee) to be published in Student

-executive committee. and on OTC and Collaborative
+executive committee.
+Handbooks and on OTC and

-Teaching, Learning & Partner websites.
+Teaching, Learning & Collaborative Partner websites.

 Assessment Committee.

 Collaborative Partners.
 Deletion schedule to be agreed by

 CSM and HQ&AA in conjunction with

-Corporate Services College Executive Committee; to

-Manager, Head of Quality

-l I I

-& Academic Affairs, CIT take place twice annually in January

-Support St. Michael's and July.

-House.

-Physical deletion, timing and amount

-by agreement with St. Michael's

-House CIT Services, for soft data.

-Hard copy data to be deleted under

-current arrangements for

-professional and confidential

-shredding service.

-4. Storage and Security Head of Quality & All soft data to be stored on shared

-Academic Affairs, drive and IMS.
-Movement of data on

-Programme secured, password protected and

-Administrators, encrypted memory sticks.

-Corporate Services Back-up per St. Michael's House IT

-Manager, Head of E- systems procedures.

-learning Particular arrangements for "Special

-Categories" at (5.) below.

-5. Special Categories of Data Programme Directors, Programme Directors to store

-Relevant: Designated Programme sensitive information on students in

-1. Medical certificates Administrator a separate, password protected

-2. Additional support folder on the shared drive.

-reports Information relevant to

-workshops/assignments to be

-shared with designated programme

-administrators only.

-Hard copies of sensitive information

-are stored in a code-protected room

-(or temporarily in locked filing

-cabinet).
+Corporate Services College Executive Committee; to Manager, Head of Quality take place twice annually in January & Academic Affairs, CIT and July.
+Support St. Michael's House.
+Physical deletion, timing and amount by agreement with St. Michael's House CIT Services, for soft data.
+Hard copy data to be deleted under current arrangements for professional and confidential shredding service.
+4. Storage and Security Head of Quality & All soft data to be stored on shared Academic Affairs, drive and IMS.
+Movement of data on Programme secured, password protected and Administrators, encrypted memory sticks.
+Corporate Services Back-up per St. Michael's House IT Manager, Head of Esystems procedures. learning Particular arrangements for "Special Categories" at (5.) below.
+5. Special Categories of Data Programme Directors, Programme Directors to store Relevant: Designated Programme sensitive information on students in 1.
+Medical certificates Administrator a separate, password protected 2.
+Additional support folder on the shared drive.
+Information relevant to reports workshops/assignments to be shared with designated programme administrators only.
+Hard copies of sensitive information are stored in a code-protected room (or temporarily in locked filing cabinet).

 6. Subject Access Requests Designated Administrator All information relating to data

 stored on the relevant subject to be

 sent in hard copy to the subject

 making the access request, within 30

 calendar days of such a request.
 If

 subject requests soft copy provision

 this may be supplied, as an

 alternative but only if this request

 comes from the subject.

 Hard copies to be sent by registered

 mail.

 7. Breaches Data Protection Officer Any data breach discovered to be

 (DPO) - St. Michael's reported immediately to the

 House designated SMH Data Protection

 Officer (DPO).

 The DPO must inform the Data

-Protection Commissioner of any such
+Protection Commissioner of any

-breaches within 72 hours.
+such breaches within 72 hours.